jupyterhub/the-littlest-jupyterhub/docs/topic/escape-hatch.rst

 * Traefik takes its configuration from the ``traefik.toml`` file.

 These files are created by TLJH during installation and can be edited by the user only through ``tljh-config``.
-Any direct modification to these files, is unsupported, and will cause hard to debug issues.
+Any direct modification to these files is unsupported, and will cause hard to debug issues.

 But because sometimes TLJH needs to be customized in ways that are not officially